ptheywood/gtc-2019-talk/presentation.md

 ???

-When we're simulating our transport networks, we can do so at different resolutions.
+So when we use simulations to help design and run our road networks, we can do so at several resolutions.

-Traditionally Macroscopic simulations are the most prevalent.
-These are top down simulations which model transport at a high, quite abstract level.
-Such as fluids moving along pipes.
-These Low resolution simulations have a relatively low computational cost.
+Traditionally, macro-scale simulations were the most prevalent.

-We then have the lower-level mesoscopic simulations where we may consider platoons of vehicles.
+These are top-down, low-resolution simulations which are quite abstract from reality, treating our road networks as a series of pipes.

-And finally the fine-grained microscopic simulations, where each individual in the system is modelled and simulated.
+We then have the mid-level mesoscopic simulations where we may consider platoons or groups of vehicles.

-Micro scale simulations have huge computational cost, but they capture fine-grained interactions and emergent behaviours which may be overlooked by lower resolution approaches.
+And finally the fine-grained microscopic simulations.
+High resolution bottom-up simulations where each individual in the system is modelled and simulated.

-I'm going to focus on Microsimulations.
+But these simulations have huge computational cost, but they can capture features which are not visible in higher resolution simulations, like the school rush.

 ---